GhostDragon420/FlashGuard-v1_SFG-Prototype/README.md

 ------------------------------------

-## My Goal:
+## My Goals:
-To make BIOS/ME flashes safer, faster, more predictable.
-And eventually by a single click it will take a snapshot of your current firmware/hardware state, and validating payloads/flashes, And safely restoring your settings immediately after reboot.
+To make the chore of BIOS/ME flashing safer, faster, more predictable.
+And eventually with a single click, it will be able to take a snapshot of your current firmware/hardware state, and validate payloads/flashes.
+And most importantly and safely restore your settings immediately after sucessful reboot.

 # ATTENTION!!!!
   This is a prerelease prototype only.
 It doesn’t flash anything yet.
 But it does create a “snapshot” in format of a JSON file, as ot va;odate a pretend payload/flashing and iwll show you were ME/EFI hooks   should go.
 But *AGAIN* it is a PRERELEASE PROTOTYPE ONLY!!!!